How to succeed in everyday negotiations?

 Avoidpitfalls to negotiate better: If you reach a point where you're lost in your argumentation, it's best to stall or buy time by inventing false constraints if need be.
 Your line manager will always be a good candidate for this kind of excuse.

 As we said in the introduction to this article, becoming a good negotiator is not an art, but rather a series of small reflexes to adopt, from the preparation of a negotiation to its conclusion.
 No matter what type of negotiation you're about to conduct, with buyers or your manager, these few techniques will help you develop your negotiating skills and gain confidence for a win-win exchange.
-NUMA's Negotiation workshop includes a number of role-plays based on complex negotiation situations.
-The aim is for participants to test these negotiation tools and learn how to avoid pitfalls in conditions: objections swept under the carpet, establishment of a power relationship or aggressiveness, lack of listening and empathy...
+In the NUMA Negotiation training course, you'll discover a number of role-playing exercises based on complex negotiation situations.
+The aim is for participants to try out these negotiation tools and learn how to avoid the pitfalls that can arise: objections swept under the carpet, power struggles or aggressiveness, lack of listening and empathy...

 There are a number of simple practices you can put in place to make negotiations constructive and stress-free (or almost).
 They are guided by two sometimes counter-intuitive principles, but which are important to bear in mind in all negotiation situations: